jolexa/blog.jolexa.net/content/post/gentoo-installing-gentoo-linux-on-the-efikamx.md

     - /2010/02/gentoo-installing-gentoo-linux-on-the-efikamx/
 ---

 Installing Gentoo Linux on the [Genesi EfikaMX][1] ([unboxing][2]) is fairly simple.
 I have completed documentation for this process [here][3].
 I have enjoyed working on this platform and will highly suggest it for applications that need low power and non-extreme hardware specs.
-Anyway, I&#8217;m not the first to have Gentoo Linux running on EfikaMX, but the first to document the process.
+Anyway, I'm not the first to have Gentoo Linux running on EfikaMX, but the first to document the process.
 Thanks go to Raúl (armin76) for working on the Gentoo [stages][4], [Genesi][5] for the support, et al.

 I would have a screenshot to show here, but it is hard to take a decent picture on my 40&#8243; &#8220;monitor&#8221; 😛